endiesworld/python-practice/databases/Mysql_database/readme.md

 >> source ~/.zchrc <!-- or which ever suits your case -->
 6).
 Start the mysql server
 >> sudo sudo mysql -u root -p <!-- first password request is the sudo password, while the second is for mysql>

+## Workflow for working with database

+1) Create the database and schema in any database server of your choice.
+2) Create all the tables that you will be working with in the database.
+3).
+Connect to the database with any database connector of your choice and carry out all desired operations.